jeremygustafson/WarpCore/README.md

 ## Congratulations
 If you've made it this far, you are a real trooper!
 This is a complex project and you should feel proud of yourself for completing it!

-If you are interested in adding features or attempting to port the code to newer releases of the ESP IDF, have at it, and please share your results!
+If you are interested in adding features or attempting to port the code to newer releases of the ESP-IDF, have at it, and please share your results!

 A few ideas I had for future improvements include:
 - holiday-themed lighting effects (for instance, alternating rows of green-red for Christmas, or flag-colors for patriotic holidays)
 - setting a hostname and using DHCP instead of a static IP
 - fixing what might be a bug where setting a custom color disables the sound effects
-- upgrading code to work with the current ESP IDF
+- upgrading code to work with the current ESP-IDF
 - upgrading code to work with the newer esp32_digital_led_lib